dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

     10.0.2.201:vol_4b22dda4c9681f4325ba5e24cb4f64c6 on /var/lib/origin/openshift.local.volumes/pods/c7029a5a-a070-11e7-890c-02ed99595f95/volumes/kubernetes.io~glusterfs/pvc-c638ba71-a070-11e7-890c-02ed99595f95 type fuse.glusterfs (rw,relatime,user_id=0,group_id=0,default_permissions,allow_other,max_read=131072)

+This sums up the relationship between `PVCs`, `PVs`, GlusterFS volumes and container mounts in CNS.

-The mounting and unmounting of GlusterFS volumes is faciliated by the GlusterFS mount plugin that ships with OpenShift.
+The mounting and unmounting of GlusterFS volumes is faciliated automatically by the GlusterFS mount plugin that ships with OpenShift.

 ---

 Providing shared storage to multiple application instances
 ----------------------------------------------------------

 In the previous example we provisioned an RWO PV - the volume is only usable with one pod at a time.
-RWO is what most of the OpenShift storage backends support.
+RWO is what most of the OpenShift storage backends support and it just happened to be default in the example template.
 So far only very few options, like the basic NFS support existed, to provide a `PersistentVolume` to more than one container at once.
 The reason is that most supported storage backends are actually *block-based*.
-That is a block device is made available to one of the container hosts and is then formatted with an XFS filesystem, which is inherently not cluster-compatible.
+That is a block device is made available to one of the container hosts and is then formatted with an XFS filesystem, which is inherently not cluster-aware (cannot be safely written to from multiple Operating Systems / Containers).
 GlusterFS on the other hand is a true scale-out cluster filesystem with distributed locking.
 Hence we can use the access mode **ReadWriteMany** on OpenShift.

 With CNS this capability is now available to all OpenShift deployments, no matter where they are deployed.
 To demonstrate this capability with an application we will deploy a PHP-based file uploader that has multiple front-end instances sharing a common storage repository.